tantrasceptik/skepticaltanta_backup_20221026/docs/what/faq.md

 ## You are surfing on the popularity of the term "Tantra" to promote your initiative

-Yes, indeed, and we don't hide our intentions, it's made very clear in the answer to the question [Why did you call the "Tantra among Skeptics" that way?](#why-did-you-call-the-tantra-between-skeptics-like-that-wouldnt-it-be-better-to-remove-the-word-tantra-from-the-name) above: We want to do **Skeptical entryism** in the New Age Tantra milieu.
+Yes, indeed, and we don't hide our intentions, it's made very clear in the answer to the question [Why did you call the "Tantra among Skeptics" that way?](#why-did-you-call-the-skeptical-tantra-or-tantra-between-skeptics-like-that-wouldnt-it-be-better-to-remove-the-word-tantra-from-the-name) above: We want to do **Skeptical entryism** in the New Age Tantra milieu.

-## In fact, you organise orgies / prostitution / a harem / ...
+## In fact, you organise orgies / prostitution / a harem

 No, we don't organise orgies / prostitution / harem / ..., this is clearly not our goal, especially since there are specialised places for this kind of practices, like swingers clubs.